nhsx/nhsx-internship-projects/content/projects/new_open/asr.md

 - Benchmarking and evaluation of ASR solutions as well as demonstration of the value of audio data

 **Outcome/Learning Objectives:**
-- Demonstration of applying and evalauating ASR to audio recordings
+- Demonstration of applying and evaluating ASR to audio recordings
 - Lessons learnt report on common errors, mitigations and evaluations

+**Datasets:**
-**Datasets:** Public facing data to begin with such as the Kaggle competition around [Patient Health Detection using Vocal Audio](https://www.kaggle.com/datasets/subhajournal/patient-health-detection-using-vocal-audio)
+Public facing data to begin with such as the Kaggle competition around [Patient Health Detection using Vocal Audio](https://www.kaggle.com/datasets/subhajournal/patient-health-detection-using-vocal-audio)

 **Desired skill set:**
-When applying please highlight any experience around audio processing and evalautio, python coding experience, and any other data science experience you feel relevant.
+When applying please highlight any experience around audio processing and evaluation, python coding experience, and any other data science experience you feel relevant.

 ---